kawanet/msgpack-lite/README.md

 obj = require("msgpack-unpack").decode(buf);                   | 1600op / 10288ms   | 15
 ```

-This module is also tested on Node.js 0.12.x as well as 0.10.x.
+This runs more faster on Node.js 0.12.

 ```txt
 $ nvm use v0.12.7